Friday, January 27, 1978

 (Click on award to learn more).

-“Grab your white leisure suit, get out that disco ball and boogie down to the disc that launched the craze.”
-ZS “Every so often, a piece of music comes along that defines a moment in popular culture history;” AMG Saturday Night Fever epitomized the latter half of the 1970s.
 “Midnight dancers were already tripping the strobe lights fantastic before the Bee Gees’ pulsating soundtrack turned disco into the fad of the moment.”
-VB The Bee Gees themselves had “been exploring disco and funk rhythms on two albums before this one.”
-TM However, “the disco boom had seemingly run its course, primarily in Europe, and was confined mostly to Black culture and the gay underground in America.”
-AMG “The soundtrack “made disco explode into mainstream…with new immediacy and urgency.”
-AMG
+VB “The disco boom had seemingly run its course, primarily in Europe, and was confined mostly to Black culture and the gay underground in America.”
+AM

-The movie was “a gritty commentary on urban escapism and class struggle” VH1 based on a Variety Fair article entitiled “Tribal Rites of the New Saturday Night.”
+The movie was “a gritty commentary on urban escapism and class struggle” VH1 based on a Variety Fair article entitled “Tribal Rites of the New Saturday Night.”
 VH1 Point of interest: it emerged nearly two decades later that the writer, Nik Cohn, invented most of the details in the article.
 TB

-The music had a “devil-may-care bravado and hip-grinding groove” VH1 spurred by the Bee Gees’ “saccharine vocal harmonies and irrestibly catchy melodies.”
-VH1 The group had already written five songs for the intended follow-up to Children of the World.
-However, their manager, Robert Stigwood, thought the new material would be perfect AMG for his film.
+The music had a “devil-may-care bravado and hip-grinding groove” VH1 spurred by the Bee Gees’ “saccharine vocal harmonies and irresistibly catchy melodies.”
+VH1 They had “been exploring disco and funk rhythms on two albums before this one.”
+TM The group had already written five songs for the intended follow-up to Children of the World.
+However, their manager, Robert Stigwood, thought the new material would be perfect AM for his film.

-The soundtrack sported a mix of old and new; six songs had been hits on the Hot 100 over the previous two years, including three #1 gold singles.
-However, the new material, led by three #1 Bee Gees’ singles (two platinum, one gold), propelled this to be not just “an idealized commercial-free radio set of late-‘70s dance music,” AMG but the biggest-selling soundtrack of all time.
+The soundtrack “made disco explode into mainstream…with new immediacy and urgency.”
+AM It sported a mix of old and new; six songs had been hits on the Hot 100 over the previous two years, including three #1 gold singles.
+However, the new material, led by three #1 Bee Gees’ singles (two platinum, one gold), propelled this to be not just “an idealized commercial-free radio set of late-‘70s dance music,” AM but the biggest-selling soundtrack of all time.
 VH1

 It should be noted that while disco was cast in a negative light in the wake of its Saturday Night Fever-fueled explosion, this album still holds up.
 The Bee Gees “wrote a set of themes…sturdy enough to endure beyond the moment of hotness.”
 TM “Heard now, removed from the frenzy, Saturday Night Fever remains striking for the deft shimmer of Arif Mardin's production, and the sharp, hook-atop-hook songwriting of the Bee Gees.”
 TM